BloodSweatAndCode/lucid/README.md

 ## Install

 ```
-npm install --save lucid
+npm install --save lucid-dream
 ```

 ## API Docs

-Full API documentation can be found at [http://tonylukasavage.github.io/lucid/](http://tonylukasavage.github.io/lucid/)
+Full API documentation can be found at [http://tonylukasavage.github.io/lucid-dream/](http://tonylukasavage.github.io/lucid-dream/)

 ## Contact

 Easiest way to get a hold of me is to drop me a message in the [BloodSweatAndCode's Lab discord](https://discord.gg/77Ndqdn).
-Check the `#lucid-dev` channel for stuff related to lucid, or feel free to roam around in the other channels dedicated to my other major project, [CV2R - Castlevania 2 Randomizer](https://github.com/BloodSweatAndCode/cv2r).
+Check the `#lucid-dev` channel for stuff related to lucid-dream, or feel free to roam around in the other channels dedicated to my other major project, [CV2R - Castlevania 2 Randomizer](https://github.com/BloodSweatAndCode/cv2r).

 ## Credits